cloudhubke/include-files/README.md

 #### Available convenience methods

-`include-all` exposes 3 different methods for asynchronous usage.
+`include-files` exposes 3 different methods for asynchronous usage.

 The following convenience methods take all the same options as the default `includeAll` function, but they also support a few _additional_ options.
 Also, since they're asynchronous, they work a bit differently:  they use the conventional Node.js "options,cb" function signature.